 Beat the Boredom—Your Action Plan

-1. Go high-low.
 According to most experts, interval training is the treadmill’s BFF.
 It gets the heart rate up and burns the max amount of calories with periods of high and low intensity.
 Check out Derek’s ass-kicking interval workout along with these Greatist-approved interval ideas.
 And for a longer training run, we like this distance run recommended by Runner’s World.
 Intervals can be tough, but there’s always a break just around the “bend” in the “road.”
 Remember to adjust them to your own pace; a sprint, run, or jog speed is not the same for everyone.

 What’s the best way to pretend you’re out on the trails instead of stuck indoors?
 Kick up the incline a few notches!
-But because there are no elements to combat inside (other than the super sweaty dude on the next machine), always set the treadmill to a 1% incline base to simulate the outdoors and make up for the lack of wind
+But because there are no elements to combat inside (other than the super sweaty dude on the next machine), you can set the treadmill to simulate uneven outdoor terrain and make up for the lack of wind

 Not sure whether to do cardio before or after strength training?
 We say, why not during!
 Add variety to your treadmill workout with a couple 2- or 5-lb. dumbbells to practice bicep curls, shoulder presses, and other upper body exercises while walking.
 Or hop on and hop off as you log the miles.
 Alternate 5 to 10 minutes of running with strength training exercises like squats, push-ups, crunches, planks, and lunges.
 Just be sure to slow down the speed of the belt during transitions unless this looks like fun!

-Pick a card, any card with this great treadmill game.
+Pick a card, any card for this great treadmill game.
 Take four index cards and write the words “run,” “run fast,” “jog,” or “walk” on each of them.
 Shuffle ‘em up while you warm up for about a mile.
 Then, draw a card and do whatever it says for 3 to 4 minutes until you’ve gone through all four.
 Repeat until nice and sweaty.
 Get even more creative by adding new cards with specific speeds, inclines, or punishments and rewards like “drop and give me 20!” or “time for a water break!”